Motivic Decomposition of Projective Pseudo-homogeneous Varieties: Preliminaries

 In this section we recall some facts known about projective homogeneous varieties.
 A $G$-variety $X$ is called a \emph{projective homogeneous variety} if $X_K \simeq G/P$ for some parabolic subgroup $P$ (which by definition is smooth). \\ The subsets of $\Delta_G$ are in natural one-to-one correspondence with the set of conjugacy classes of parabolic subgroups in $G_K$ defined as follows: the conjugacy class corresponding $\tau \subseteq \Delta_G$ is the one containing the intersection of all maximal parabolics in $\tau$ that contain a given Borel $B$ in $G_K$.
 For any subset $\tau \subseteq \Delta_G$, we write $X_{\tau}$ or$X_{\tau, G}$ for the projective homogeneous variety of parabolic subgroups in $G$ of the type $\tau$.
 For instance, $X_{\Delta_G}$ is the variety of the Borel subgroups.
 Any projective $G$-homogeneous variety is isomorphic to $X_{\tau}$ for some $\tau$.
 Let us recall some of the results known about the motives of projective homogeneous varieties. \\ In \cite{bro}, Brosnan gave a description about the summands of the motive of projective $G$-homogeneous varieties for isotropic $G$. \begin{thm}(Corollary 4.1 in \cite{bro}) Let $X$ be a projective $G$-homogeneous variety over $k$.
 Assume $G$ is isotropic and let $\lambda: \mathbb{G}_m \rightarrow G$ be an embedding of a $k$-split torus.
 Then

-where $Z_i$ are connected components of $X^{\lambda}$.
+where $Z_i$ are connected components of the fixed point locus $X^{\lambda}$.
 Moreover, $Z_i$ are projective homogeneous for the centralizer $H$ of $\lambda$ and the twists $a_i$ are the dimensions of the positive eigenspace of the action of $\lambda$ on the tangent space of $X$ at an arbitrary point $z \in Z_i$. \end{thm}

 In \cite{bro}, he proved that these varieties also satisfy Rost nilpotence principle.
 This is originally due to Chernousov, Gille and Merkurjev (Theorem 8.2 in \cite{chernosov_iso}). \begin{thm}(Theorem 5.1 in \cite{bro}) Let $X$ be a projective $G$-homogeneous variety.
 Then the kernel of the map